Free Shipping on most orders over $89

 Bitter tasting tap water is often a result of high concentrations of total dissolved solids (TDS).
 Water with high concentrations of TDS is called hard water.
 Another reason for bitter tasting water could be the corrosion of aged copper piping in your home.

-Solution: A reverse osmosis system or a ceramic filter
+• A reverse osmosis system

 2. Chlorine or chemical taste

-City water treatment adds chlorine in order to disinfect the water supply.
+City water treatment adds chlorine to disinfect the water supply.
 If the water needs to travel a greater distance, then additional chlorine is added to compensate.
 Though the level of chlorine is not harmful, it can affect the taste of your tap water.

 Solution: A carbon water filter